Get

 Ragamuffins are a fairly healthy breed, but they can have a few issues you should be aware of.
 The two most prominent are polycystic kidney disease and hypertrophic cardiomyopathy, so make sure you take your cat in for regular checkups to ensure these issues aren’t cropping up.

-They should be fed diets consisting almost exclusively of meat.
+They should be fed a complete and balanced diet formulated for cats.
 You can serve them wet food, dry kibble, or a mixture of the two; we prefer mixing the foods, as that gives them the best of both worlds.
-If you’re confident in your abilities, you can also feed them a raw diet, but we’d recommend checking with your vet first.
+If you’re confident in your abilities, you can also feed them a raw diet, but we’d recommend checking with your vet first, as raw diets can carry nutritional and food safety risks if not properly formulated and handled.

-Ragamuffins are known for being lazy, so it’s easy for them to become overweight.
+Ragamuffins are known for being relatively laid-back, so it’s easy for them to become overweight.
 To guard against this, don’t allow them to free-feed; instead, give them portion-controlled meals at regular intervals.
 You should also encourage them to play as much as you can.

 Their long, silky coats are tangle-resistant, so it’s not imperative that you brush them daily.
 Once a week or so is probably fine.
-They won’t shed much, regardless.
+They may shed, but typically not excessively.
 You must brush their teeth, trim their claws, and clean their ears regularly.
-They can also be prone to eye infections, so wipe any discharge away from their eyes using a clean, damp cloth.
+Some cats can be prone to eye discharge, so wipe any discharge away from their eyes using a clean, damp cloth.

 Suitability